rethinkdb/rethinkdb-rs/api/python/manipulating-tables/table_create.md

 Create a table.
 A RethinkDB table is a collection of JSON documents.

-If successful, the operation returns an object: `{created: 1}`.
+If successful, the operation returns an object: `{'created': 1}`.
 If a table with the same name already exists, the operation throws `RqlRuntimeError`.

 Note: that you can only use alphanumeric characters and underscores for the table name.

 When creating a table you can specify the following options:

-- `primary_key`: the name of the primary key.
-The default primary key is id;
+* `primary_key`: the name of the primary key.
+The default primary key is `id`.
-- `durability`: if set to `'soft'`, this enables _soft durability_ on this table: writes will be acknowledged by the server immediately and flushed to disk in the background.
-Default is `'hard'` (acknowledgement of writes happens after data has been written to disk);
-- `datacenter`: the name of the datacenter this table should be assigned to.
+* `shards`: the number of shards, an integer from 1-32.
+Defaults to `1`.
+* `replicas`: either an integer or a mapping object.
+Defaults to `1`.
+    * If `replicas` is an integer, it specifies the number of replicas per shard.
+Specifying more replicas than there are servers will return an error.
+    * If `replicas` is an object, it specifies key-value pairs of server tags and the number of replicas to assign to those servers: `{'tag1': 2, 'tag2': 4, 'tag3': 2, ...}`.
+* `primary_tag`: the primary server specified by its server tag.
+Required if `replicas` is an object; the tag must be in the object.
+This must *not* be specified if `replicas` is an integer.